 How to potty train a dog after moving — Re-associations

 Given that moving to a new house means the dog has lost its potty spot, it’s time to find it a new one.
-It has to learn to associate this new spot with peeing or pooping as fast as possible.
 At the same time, you should also work on making the dog comfortable at the new house.
 It has to view it as its new home, not a foreign environment.

 How to potty train a dog after moving — 4 tips to live by